1. Water Damage

 Repair Water Damaged Drywall

-Drywall is what most walls and ceilings are made of now-a-days.
-This surface can be porous if they’re not laminated or sealed, making it susceptible to water damage.
+Drywall is what most walls and ceilings are made of nowadays.
+This surface can be porous if not laminated or sealed, making it susceptible to water damage.
 These walls and ceilings will possibly show those brown, blotchy stains.
 The main reason for these stains is water damage.
-There is a chemical in paint that is activated by water, causing it to pool on the ceiling or run down the walls.
+A chemical in paint is activated by water, causing it to pool on the ceiling or run down the walls.

 This material is relatively difficult to repair with drying.
-In most cases, it is simply easier to cut out the drywall and replace it with new drywall.
+Cutting out the drywall and replacing it with a new dry one is usually easier.
 It involves a bit of cutting and measuring, but it’s not as hard as it sounds.
-After measuring specific areas, you can cut some off the new drywall slab and simply screw it in.
+After measuring specific areas, you can cut some off the new drywall slab and screw it in.
 Construction adhesive and masking tape are great here, so just plaster it on and paint over it!
-It’s as simple as that—if you’ve identified and fixed the water leak , of course.
+It’s as simple as that—if you’ve identified and corrected the problem.

-Drywall is a good material considering it’s easy to cut through if you need to repair it.
+Drywall is a good material, considering it’s easy to cut through if you need to repair it.
 It can be as big or small as you need it to be.
-This material can be cut into squares and placed into the areas that need it.
+This material can be cut into squares and placed into the required areas.
 Making patches is easy enough, but you should still be careful when using saws and cutting tools.
-It can also be difficult to tell how far the moisture has spread, so use your moisture measuring tool and thermal camera thoroughly.
+It can also be difficult to tell how far the moisture has spread, so thoroughly use your moisture measuring tool and thermal camera.

 Repair Water Damaged Plaster

 Plaster isn’t so different from drywall, to be honest.
-This material has been used ever since ancient times, but technology and surfaces have been improved.
-Most plaster is three-layers deep, but water damage can go through all of them.
-Similarly to drywall, it can be a lot easier to simply remove any loose or damaged plaster and replace it.
+This material has been used since ancient times, but technology and surfaces have improved.
+Most plaster is three layers deep, but water damage can go through all of them.
+Similarly to drywall, removing any loose or damaged plaster and replacing it can be a lot easier.

-Using a putty knife or any sort of flat-edged tool, you can scrape off the plaster and any underlying water damage.
-After that, all you have to do is apply new plaster and sand it down after it dries.
-Painting it afterward will hide any sort of damage that may have been done.
-Plaster can get messy, though, so be sure to put a tarp beneath.
+You can scrape off the plaster and any underlying water damage using a putty knife or flat-edged tool.
+After that, you must apply new plaster and sand it down after it dries.
+Painting it afterward will hide any damage that may have been done.
+Plaster can get messy, so be sure to put a tarp beneath.
 If not, you should vacuum up the pieces afterward.

-It is arguable that plaster is easier to repair than drywall.
-Because plaster is made from mixing the material, you can create as much as you need to instead of cutting it like drywall.
-After having mixed the plaster, simply smearing it onto the damaged area is the best method.
-This means that you don’t have to worry about cutting specific areas or measurements.
+Arguably, plaster is easier to repair than drywall.
+Because plaster is made by mixing the material, you can create as much as you need to instead of cutting it like drywall.
+After mixing the plaster, simply smearing it onto the damaged area is the best method.
+This means you don’t have to worry about cutting specific areas or measurements.

 Repair Water Damaged Flooring

-Flooring is a bit harder to specify, considering there are many different types.
-The bottoms of your homes can be made of wood, ceramic, porcelain, marble, carpet, laminate, or even bamboo.
-There’s more than that, but those are the more popular kind.
-Each one of these things require different methods of cleaning, especially carpet.
+Flooring is a bit harder to specify, considering many different types.
+The bottoms of your homes can be wood, ceramic, porcelain, marble, carpet, laminate, or even bamboo.
+There’s more than that, but those are the more popular kinds.
+Each one of these things requires different methods of cleaning, especially carpet.

 Below are a few different ways to clean from water damage.
-A couple of them you won’t have to do very much, but each one has its own signs of showing water damage.
+You won’t have to do a couple of them very much, but each one has signs of showing water damage.

 Carpet: Brown spots, discoloration, and odors of mildew or mold.

-Laminate: Warping and swelling, meaning there are areas that are not smooth and either rising or bunching up.
+Laminate: Warping and swelling, meaning some areas are not smooth, either rising or bunching up.

 Tile: Loose or broken connections, detached from adhesive, making a hollow sound if tapped with a metal object.